-Bliss Chemist offers a FREE PRESCRIPTION COLLECTION AND DELIVERY SERVICE.All you need to do is come in to our pharmacy and give us your permission to collect your prescription on your behalf.Make life easier for yourself and let us order your prescription on your behalf.
-Simply let us know what repeat medicines you need, a few days before they run out, either in person, by phone, fax or email and we will arrange to collect it from your Doctor's surgery.
+Bliss Chemist offers a FREE PRESCRIPTION COLLECTION SERVICE.All you need to do is come in to our pharmacy and give us your permission to collect your prescription on your behalf.Make life easier for yourself and let us order your prescription on your behalf.
+Simply, let us know what repeat medicines you need, a few days before they run out, either in person, by phone, fax or email and we will arrange to collect it from your Doctor's surgery.
 When we have collected your prescription it will be dispensed and waiting for you to collect from our pharmacy.
-We can also deliver your prescription medicines to your home for free if you live locally; you may come to our pharmacy for more details and speak to a member of staff or call us on 020 7624 8000.We can dispense NHS repeat dispensing prescriptions issued by your doctor.Ask us for more information about this service.Electronic Transmission of Prescriptions (ETP)The way the NHS provides prescriptions to patients will be changing soon.
+You may come to our pharmacy for more details and speak to a member of staff or call us on 020 7624 8000.We can dispense NHS repeat dispensing prescriptions issued by your doctor.Ask us for more information about this service.Electronic Transmission of Prescriptions (ETP)The way the NHS provides prescriptions to patients will be changing soon.
 In the near future, patients will have their prescription created and sent electronically directly from their GP to their 'nominated' pharmacy where they wish to receive their medication or appliance from.There will be a transition period where both paper and electronic versions will be created simultaneously so that the systems that handle the ETP versions have time to settle in and become the single standard means of issue.We are asking our regular customers to sign a Nomination Form that will allow us to obtain your electronic prescription from your surgery when the NHS Electronic Prescription Service comes into effect.You will normally be asked to nominate just one pharmacy for your prescriptions to be sent to and dispensed rather than a variety of pharmacies.Bliss Chemist is already equipped with computers and systems that are capable of handling electronic prescriptions.
 When visiting a pharmacy or your surgery keep an eye out for the symbol shown in the image on the right, which identifies where the NHS Electronic Prescription Service is being used.

 At Bliss Chemist we welcome your comments and suggestions.We aim to give you the highest standards of customer care and service.
 Should you have any complaints about our services or products please speak to our pharmacist.
 We operate a formal complaints procedure which is part of the NHS system for dealing with complaints.
 You can also get advice from the local Patient Advice and Liaison Service (PALS).
 PALS is not part of the complaints procedure itself, but they might be able to resolve your concerns informally or can tell you more about the complaints procedure and independent complaint advocacy services.Please visit the NHS Website for more information about how to make a complaint on an NHS Service received from us or from any other NHS organization.